 This byte count/check sum is determined from the original message and calculated at the time it was sent.
 If anything is added in the original message, then the byte count/check sum will not match and entire message is used to update the incident thread.

 For example, if a customer replies to multiple points within the original email, inter-mixing the reply with the original text, these changes are preserved in context of the original message and the entire email message is inserted into the incident thread.

 If you have updated the site from older versions and are still using the previous "reply-between-the-lines" methodology, please reference Answer ID 2017: Disabling "reply-between-the-lines" in incident responses to disable this feature.
 This methodology is typically no longer used.

 For additional information, refer to the 'Email Reply Processing' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.